Table of Contents

 5. Magical Healing

-What is an item everyone has in their home, but hope to never have to use?
+What is an item everyone has in their home, but hopes to never have to use?
 For Egyptians, especially during the Late Period, this would be a magical stela or cippus.
 These stelae were used for healing afflictions caused by snake or scorpion bites.
 Usually, they showed the image of a young Horus stepping over crocodiles and holding snakes, scorpions, and other harmful animals, in his hands.
 It implied that the god had control over dangerous beasts and had the power to diminish the harm they do.
 What Egyptians did with these stelae, which typically would not exceed 30 centimeters (1 foot) in height, was pour water on top and let it drip along the figure of Horus, then collect it when it reached the base of the cippus.
 The magically charged water would be offered to the ill person, and it was hoped that its properties drove the venom out of their body.

 4. Cat Worship